How Egypt became the greatest superpower of the ancient world

 The infantry, which was the backbone of the army throughout Egypt's history, was composed of foot soldiers armed with spears, axes, and shields.

-Later, the chariotry became a key component of the Egyptian military machine, as it provided mobility and striking power on the battlefield.
+Later, in the New Kingdom period, chariots became a key component of the Egyptian military machine, as they provided mobility and striking power on the battlefield.

 Finally, the archers, armed with bows and arrows, offered ranged support.